gorzell/protobuf-management/README.md

 ## Approach

-1. Store and manage the `proto` files in their own module/directory/repository so that you can treat them as you would any other library and they can be easily consumed by multiple other projects
+1. Store and manage the `proto` files in their own module/directory/repository so that you can treat them as you would any other library and they can be easily consumed by multiple other projects.
 1. Generate the source code for each desired language as part of a CI process in that repo.
 1. Lint and test the `proto` files to the extent possible.
 1. Build all the way to a standard artifact for that language.
 1. Test against the artifacts as much as possible in the CI process.
 1. Publish artifacts for each language in their "standard" way, including the proto files themselves (in tar/zip files).
 1. Dependent projects should consume the artifacts rather than the repository or code.
-If you need depend on and include the `proto` files in other protobuf projects, these can also consume artifact bundles.
+Even if you need depend on and include the `proto` files in other protobuf projects, you should be able to [consume artifact bundles](https://github.com/google/protobuf-gradle-plugin#protos-in-dependencies).

 ## Implementation
 **Prototype**